ABOUT ME

 WELCOME TO MY HOMEPAGE.

-I am a Singaporean linguist and an Assistant Professor at the English Language and Literature department of the National University of Singapore.
+I am a Singaporean linguist and an Associate Professor at the English, Linguistics and Theatre Studies department of the National University of Singapore.
 I spent a year at Stanford University as a postdoctoral fellow, after obtaining my PhD at the University of Hawai'i at Manoa in December 2014.
 My stints at both institutes were aided by the Ministry of Education- National University of Singapore Overseas Postdoctoral Fellowship, and the National University of Singapore Overseas Graduate Scholarship.

 I am Peranakan Chinese by birth, and am interested in my endangered heritage language, Baba Malay.
 I also carry out research on Colloquial Singapore English and other contact languages.
 I seek to understand language change brought about by multilingualism.
 My specific areas of interests lie in language endangerment, language death, language documentation, creoles, typology, and sociolinguistics.
 It is my hope that my training in linguistics will better prepare me to contribute towards the revitalization of Baba Malay.
 I also enjoy teaching, and I have taught a range of classes (intro to linguistics, intro to linguistics for engineers, semantics and pragmatics, child language, language documentation, and typology, to name a few).
 I welcome MA and PhD supervisees in the above areas, including supervisees who are interested in embarking on a sociolinguistics project, especially those focusing on contact or heritage languages; or in producing a grammatical description using the functional approach.